rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 | 5      | Enable or disable backup management (0:not backed up, 1:backed up)                                |
 | 6      | Check order when checking the SF with the `fsck` command (0:no check, 1:priority, 2:not priority) |

-The `mount -a` command allows you to mount automatically based on the contents of the configuration file `/etc/fstab`, The mounted information is then written to `/etc/mtab`.
+The `mount -a` command allows you to mount automatically based on the contents of the configuration file `/etc/fstab`, the mounted information is then written to `/etc/mtab`.

 !!!
 Warning